apache/incubator-teaclave/docs/my-first-function.md

 $ git clone https://github.com/apache/incubator-teaclave.git
 ```

-Since the building dependencies is a bit complicated, we suggest to build the
+Since the building dependencies are a bit complicated, we suggest to build the
 Teaclave platform with our docker images.
 You can learn more details about the
 building environment from `Dockerfile` under the [`docker`](../docker)
 directory.